 Psalm 133:1-3 KJV says,

 “Behold, how good and how pleasant it is for brethren to dwell together in unity!
 It is like the precious ointment upon the head, that ran down upon the beard, even Aaron’s beard: that went down to the skirts of his garments; As the dew of Hermon, and as the dew that descended upon the mountains of Zion: for there the LORD commanded the blessing, even life for evermore.”

 This oil of unity ran down Aaron’s beard and down to his skirts and covered him.
 Our HaShem will cover us.
 No demonic forces can steal your covering.
 Only you can remove it and leave your Father for the life the prodigal son chose.
 Even then, the Father ran to meet him when he came to his senses.

 Aren’t we all just trying to become more like Yeshua/Jesus?
 Can’t we all realize that we are in a battle?
 “As it is written: “There is no one righteous, not even one.”
-Romans 3:10 NIV.
-So while Laban’s heart might have changed towards Jacob and people’s hearts may have changed towards you…realize we all sin and fall short.
+Romans 3:10.
+So, while Laban’s heart might have changed towards Jacob, and people’s hearts may have changed towards us…realize we all sin and fall short.
 Let us take our eyes off our brother or sisters faults and place them on ourselves and our amazing King.

 Rachel failed to do that.

 “Now you have indeed gone away because you longed greatly for your father’s house; but why did you steal my gods?”
 Then Jacob replied to Laban, “Because I was afraid, for I thought that you would take your daughters from me by force.
 The one with whom you find your gods shall not live; in the presence of our kinsmen point out what is yours among my belongings and take it for yourself.”
 For Jacob did not know that Rachel had stolen them.”
 Genesis 31:30-32 NASB.